Enrique Granados: Death

 A delay in New York, incurred by accepting a recital invitation, caused him to miss his boat back to Spain.
 Instead, he took a ship to England, where he boarded the passenger ferry SS Sussex for Dieppe, France.
 On the way across the English Channel, the Sussex was torpedoed by a German U-boat, as part of the German World War I policy of unrestricted submarine warfare.
-According to witness Daniel Sargent, Granados's wife, Amparo, was too heavy to get into a lifeboat.
+According to witness Daniel Sargent, Granados' wife, Amparo, was too heavy to get into a lifeboat.
 Granados refused to leave her and positioned her on a small life raft on which she knelt and he clung.
 Both then drowned within sight of other passengers.
 However, according to a different account from another survivor, "A survivor of the 1916 torpedo attack on a Cross channel ferry, Sussex, recognised Spanish composer Granados in a lifeboat, his wife in the water.
 Granados dived in to save her and perished."
 A subsequent account claims that Granados sank to the bottom of the ocean while attempting to save his wife due to a money belt fastened to his waist which was filled with gold from his American performances.
 Due to the unstable global economy as a result of World War I, Granados insisted on being paid in gold.

 The personal papers of Enrique Granados are preserved in, among other institutions, the National Library of Catalonia.